-The estimate assumes the plant would cost \$741 million, take three years to complete, and be financed with 30-year bonds at an interest rate of 5 percent a year.
-Finding a site and securing permits would take considerable time prior to construction.
-Once built, the cost of running the plant is assumed to be in line with comparable plants, while electricity generated is expected to bring in revenues of \$0.13 per kilowatt hour, and the averted export costs are projected to reach approximately \$161 per ton in 2022.
+Site acquisition and securing the required permits from the state are expected to take four years.
+IBO's estimate assumes that the plant itself would take 3 years to complete, cost \$741 million, and be financed with 30-year bonds at an interest rate of 5 percent.
+The cost of running the plant is assumed to be in line with comparable plants, while electricity generated is expected to bring in revenues of \$0.13 per kilowatt hour, and the averted export costs are projected to reach approximately \$161 per ton.

 PROPONENTS MIGHT ARGUE that advanced technology WTE facilities provide an environmentally friendlier method of waste management than landfill disposal.
 Furthermore, it has been reported that recycling rates in communities with WTE facilities are 5 percent higher on average than the national recycling rate, which suggests that WTE facilities are compatible with waste management policies that encourage recycling.
 Also, the plants can be equipped to recover recyclable metals from the waste stream, thereby generating additional revenue.

 OPPONENTS MIGHT ARGUE that finding a suitable location in or near the city for the facility will be challenging and that once the plant is built, it will disproportionally affect nearby communities.
 Some communities might express environmental concerns about WTE facilities, such as issues with ash disposal.
-They could also argue that the city is already investing in the infrastructure needed to implement its waste export plan, and a change in direction could waste some of that investment.
+They could also argue that the city is already investing in the infrastructure needed to implement its waste export plan, and a change in direction could squander some of that investment.
 A WTE plant could also discourage ongoing efforts to promote recycling and waste reduction.

-OPTION: Eliminate Need for Citywide Run-Off Elections
+Eliminate the Need for Citywide Run-Off Elections

-Savings: \$20 million (potential savings every four years, beginning in fiscal year 2018)
+Savings: \$20 million (potential savings every four years, beginning in fiscal year 2022)